Nekith/SchoolJammers/README.md

 Entry for [One Game A Month](http://www.onegameamonth.com "One Game A Month") June 2013.
 Yeah, in November.

-And I just decided that it will also be a [Game Boy Jam 2](http://gbjam.net "Game Boy Jam") entry.
+And I've decided that it will also be a [Game Boy Jam 2](http://gbjam.net "Game Boy Jam") entry.

-I'm going for three days working on it.

 ## How To Play

 You need two players on the same computer.
 And a keyboard handling several key strokes simultaneously.
+Just try.
+At least, if you lose, you can blame the keyboard.

 ### Controls

 Player 1 :

 * W/Z Q/A S D : movement / throw direction
-* T : throw / charging
+* T : throw / charging / ok
 * Y : toss / dash

+Player 2 :

+* Up Left Down Right : movement / throw direction
+* O/Numpad 7 : throw / charging / ok
+* P/Numpad 8 : toss / dash

 ### Rules

-Incoming.

-* Normal throw
-* Dash
-* Toss
-* Power throw
-* Counter power throw
+You hit the goal (it's the far-left and far-right zones), you mark 3 points.

+You toss the disk and your adversary don't catch it, you mark 2 points.

+At 9 points, you win a round.

+A 2 rounds, you win the game.

+### Moves

+If the disk speed is too high, you can be stunned.

+If you charge your throw before receiving a toss, you execute a power throw.

+If you charge your throw before receiving a power throw, you counter it.

 ## What ?